praneethp65/praneethp65/README.md

 # 🚀 What I'm Up To
-• 🤖Exploring machine learning models in Fantasy Premier League
+• 🤖Exploring machine learning models for Fantasy Premier League

 # 💻 Tech Stack: